Capra aegagrus hircus

 This Nubian goat breed is larger and carries more flesh than other dairy breeds of goat.
 Nubians have long, drooping ears that extend at least one inch beyond the nose.
 They come in a variety of colors and can be solid, spotted, or a combination of colors; the hair is generally short, fine, and glossy.
 These goats weigh anywhere between 135 to 175 pounds, with their height ranging between 2.5 3 feet tall.

-Say Hello To Cub Creek's Goats: Niall, Lulynn, Amelia, & Otis
+Say Hello To Cub Creek's Goats: Niall, Amelia, & Otis

-Niall and Lillyn were donated to us in May of 2016.
-Lillynn, distinguished by the front half of her body being dark brown, was 4 years old.
-Niall, who is much lighter in color, was only a year old.
-They are very friendly goats, though they would prefer not to be harnessed.
+Niall was donated to us in May of 2016 and was only a year old.
 Amelia came to this camp during the summer of 2018 as a young kid.
 She was bottle raised and grew up in the nursery.
 Her favorite activities include playing with people (her favorite game is headbutting), and finding food.
 Otis came to camp as a 3 month old kid in June of 2017.
 He is a very spunky goat with a big personality; he loves meeting people and getting pets.
 You can find him with most of our other hoofstock in the back pastures in the summer.

 Nubian Goats originated in the United Kingdom.
 Since then they’ve been transported to North America.